Sign In Register

 Healthcare Facilities126

-Jennette has an average annual temperature of 63°F (17°C).
+Jennette enjoys a temperate climate with an average annual temperature of 63°F (17°C).
 Winters average 41°F in January while summers reach 82°F in July.
-Annual precipitation is 50.4 inches.
-The area enjoys 301 sunny days per year.
+The area gets 301 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 50.4 inches (wetter than the 38-inch national average).
 Air quality is rated Good with a median AQI of 43.
+The city sits at an elevation of 202 feet.

 Temperature